mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 fmt.Println("home city is", me.city) // same
 fmt.Println("work city is", me.workAddress.city) // Creve Coeur; cannot omit workAddress.
 ```

+If the type of an anonymous field has methods,
+those become methods of the outer struct type as well.
+For example, if the `address` type above had a `Print` method
+that printed the address in the format of a mailing label,
+that method could also be called on a `person` object.

 A struct cannot contain a field whose type is the same struct type,
 but it can contain a field that is a pointer to the same struct type.